 The most important things are the truths of the Catholic Faith, which is an integral whole.
 Denying one doctrine undermines the principle of the Church’s authority to teach truth, and therefore denies the unity of truth.
 To take one example: the Holy Eucharist is more important than the abortion issue.
 The most sacred thing a Catholic does is to become concorporial with his God in Holy Communion.
 And this is something in which our non-Catholic friends have no common cause — not until they convert.

-The doctrine of Saint Thomas Aquinas, that “unbelief is the greatest of sins,” might give us some perspective.2 “Unbelief,” for the Angelic Doctor, is not limited to atheism; it includes rejection of the Trinity, and even Christian heresy.
+The doctrine of Saint Thomas Aquinas, that “unbelief is the greatest of sins,” might give us some perspective.[2.
+Though he also says that despair and hatred of God could be worse, depending on the formality under which they are considered.
+Note that these are all sins against the theological virtues.]
+“Unbelief,” for the Angelic Doctor, is not limited to atheism; it includes rejection of the Trinity, and even Christian heresy.
 The only non-Catholics that would be included as “believers” by Saint Thomas would be certain schismatics, who lack charity but still have faith.